TBear79/dont-collide/README.md

 * Easy to use and fast to implement
 * Ultra lightweight
-* Support for sum function return data as array
+* Option to return function data as an array when finished or to return data for every call
-* Support for function return data to be returned in a callback for each function call
+* Suppport for returning data through asyncronous callbacks

 ## Basic usage